gotchoices/MyCHIPs/test/analysis/byzantine/scenarios/minority-recovery-3.md

 - **Economic Pressure**: Best interest is to act soon after becoming eligible
 - **No Time Pressure**: Nodes can take time for manual processing, but economic incentives encourage prompt action

-### 5. State Management Complexity
+### 5. State Management Complexity ✅ ANSWERED

-- **How are the "promised state" insurance chits tracked alongside the original promised chits?** This seems like it could create very complex state management.
+**Q: How are the "promised state" insurance chits tracked alongside the original promised chits?**
+**A:** Insurance chits are **distinct but associated** with original lift chits:
+- Each insurance chit references the original lift ID
+- Both remain in promised state until majority resolution
+- System tracks them as separate but linked transactions
+- **Complexity is manageable** because they're resolved together

-- **What happens to the insurance chits if the original lift eventually gets resolved normally?**
+**Q: What happens to the insurance chits if the original lift eventually gets resolved normally?**
+**A:** They resolve together with the original lift:
+- **If majority commits**: Both original and insurance chits commit, creating the intentional imbalance that triggers resolution chits
+- **If majority voids**: Both original and insurance chits void, returning to original state
+- **If never resolved**: Both remain as promised chits (ledger annoyance but no functional impact due to net zero)

-### 6. The Core Mechanism
+### 6. The Core Mechanism ✅ ANSWERED

-- **Is the fundamental idea that insurance chits create a "backup lift" that can be executed independently of the original lift's fate?**
+**Q: Is the fundamental idea that insurance chits create a "backup lift" that can be executed independently of the original lift's fate?**
+**A:** **No** - insurance chits are **tied to the original lift's fate**.
+They don't create an independent backup but rather provide **insurance against resource starvation** while the original lift remains in limbo.

-- **Or is it more like "insurance against losses" where the chits only execute if certain conditions are met?**
+**Q: Or is it more like "insurance against losses" where the chits only execute if certain conditions are met?**
+**A:** **Yes** - it's insurance against resource starvation that:
+1. **Enables continued trading** by creating net zero balance during the timeout period
+2. **Resolves fairly** regardless of majority decision (commit or void)
+3. **Creates economic incentives** for proper resolution when majority commits
+4. **Preserves all original claims** and relationships

+#### Alternative Terminology Suggestions:
+Instead of "insurance" and "resolution" chits, consider:
+- **"Interim" and "Completion" chits** - emphasizes the temporary nature and final completion
+- **"Neutral" and "Settlement" chits** - emphasizes zero effect and final settlement
+- **"Holding" and "Transfer" chits** - emphasizes resource holding during timeout and final transfer
+- **"Bridge" and "Fulfillment" chits** - emphasizes bridging the gap and fulfilling the lift

+The current terminology works well, but "Interim/Completion" might be clearer about the temporary nature of the first phase.